eosfishrocks/hodlong/docs/faq.md

 # Frequently Asked Questions

-## What is WebTorrent?
+## What is Hodlong?

-**WebTorrent** is the first torrent client that works in the **browser**.
-YEP, THAT'S RIGHT.
-THE BROWSER.
+**Hodlong** is a storage brokerage that works in your **browser**, **react mobile**, and **node** javascript implementations.

-It's written completely in JavaScript – the language of the web – and uses **WebRTC** for true peer-to-peer transport.
-No browser plugin, extension, or installation is required.
+It's written completely in JavaScript and uses **WebRTC** for true peer-to-peer transport of data with transportation available over tcp and udp for **node** clients.
+There are no browser extensions required, but we recommend supporting wallets such as Scatter, and Lynx in your applications for user security.

-Using open web standards, WebTorrent connects website users together to form a distributed, decentralized browser-to-browser network for efficient file transfer.
+Using open web standards and open souce technology, Hodlong connects users together to form a distributed, decentralized browser-to-browser network for efficient file transfer and allows for the transfer of files for EOSIO tokens.

 ## Why is this cool?

-Imagine a video site like YouTube, where **visitors help to host the site's content**.
-The more people that use a WebTorrent-powered website, the faster and more resilient it becomes.
+Imagine a video site like YouTube, where **visitors help to host the site's content**, decentralized **storage providers** are allowed to be paid for hosting the file, and users can get paid for creating content.
+The more people that use a Hodlong-powered website, the faster and more resilient and immune to censorship it becomes.

 Browser-to-browser communication **cuts out the middle-man** and lets people communicate on their own terms.
-No more client/server – just a network of peers, all equal.
-WebTorrent is the first step in the journey to [redecentralize][redecentralize] the Web.
+No more client/server – just a network of peers, all equal with publicly defined and ratified contracts that allow users to share data, and pay for storage, and manage content on their own terms.

-> The way we code the Web will determine the way we live online.
-So we need to bake
-> our values into our code.
-Freedom of expression needs to be baked into our code.
-> Privacy should be baked into our code.
-Universal access to all knowledge.
-But
-> right now, those values are not embedded in the Web.
->
-> <cite>— Brewster Kahle, Founder of the Internet Archive (from [Locking the Web Open][brewster])

 ## What are some use cases for WebTorrent?